nahiyani/Personal-Website/README.md

 # Personal-Website
-My personal website (in development), built from scratch
+My personal website (in development, HTML only so far), built from scratch